js-sdsl/js-sdsl.github.io/start/hash-container.md

-Hash containers, also known as unordered associative containers, also store key-value pair elements; the difference is that by default, associative containers sort the stored elements in ascending order, while unordered associative containers do not. meeting.
+Hash containers, also named as unordered associative containers, which store key-value pair elements.

+The difference between associative containers is that associative containers sort the stored elements in ascending order while unordered associative containers do not.

+Hash container can insert all the basic type element including `object`.

 ## HashSet